-Content Notice: This story contains references to Suicide, Self-harm.
+Content Notice: This story contains references to Suicide and Self-harm.

 I’m writing this story in a hospital near where I live in Bordeaux, France.
 This is my second hospitalization; after several depressions and manic episodes, I was recently diagnosed with bipolar disorder.